-Andy is a humanistic counsellor, a member of the AHPP (Association for Humanistic Psychology Practitioners) and is UKCP registered.
+Andy is a humanistic counsellor and an accredited member of the UKCP.
 He trained at Eastleigh College in Hampshire, obtaining his diploma in 2006 and his accreditation in 2009.

-He has accumulated a wide range of experience working in a variety of settings.
-He has worked individually with adolescents as a school counsellor, young adults in a youth drop-in, with young and mature adults in higher education as a student counsellor, with NHS staff as a staff counsellor and with all sorts of people in his private practices in North London and the City.
+Andy has accumulated a wide range of experience working in a variety of settings.
+He's worked individually with adolescents as a school counsellor, young adults in a youth drop-in, with young and mature adults in higher education as a student counsellor, with NHS staff as a staff counsellor and with all sorts of people in his private practices in North London and the City.

 From the start Andy was attracted to working in ways that respect individuality, which are as non-hierarchical as possible, that do not impose a "normal" onto people.
 This is what appeals about the humanistic approaches and the person-centred approach in particular.